paolacernada/SpaceTravel-RandomDelayMicroservice/README.md

 2. **[Test Program Documentation (`Test_Random_Delay.md`)](./Test_Random_Delay.md):**
    - This document provides a comprehensive guide for setting up and running the test program to verify the functionality of the microservice.
 It includes code samples, expected outputs, and troubleshooting tips.

-These documents are essential for understanding how to integrate the microservice with the main space exploration application and for verifying its functionality.